Insight/Assets Discovery step by step

 In this example, we are adding also the localhost loopback IP (127.0.0.1).
 As a first test, we recommend adding at least this, to get data from the computer that is running the Discovery.
 Note that even for localhost the credentials are required.

 After adding the IP range, select the export type to FileCopy and add a single dot (.) to the export path.
-That way the zip file containing the scan data will be placed in the Discovery main directory.
+That way the zip file containing the scan data will be placed in the Discovery main directory or set the export to None to place the file under scans directory.

 Later we will change to an automated option to upload the file directly to Jira, but the first time we will need the zip file to set up the Jira import.